jliszka/jliszka.github.com/_drafts/how-traffic-actually-works.md

 ### The facts

 Here's how traffic works.
 First, we know from [empirical studies](http://www.fhwa.dot.gov/publications/research/operations/tft/chap2.pdf) that drivers tend to maintain a minimum following distance, measured in seconds.
-This happens to be about 2 seconds, although under ideal conditions it can be a bit less.
-This works out to a flow rate of about 1,800 vehicles per lane per hour passing by a given point on the highway.
-Studies have measured flow rates as high as 2,100 vehicles per lane per hour, but not much more than that.
+It varies per driver, but on average it's somewhere between 1.5 and 2 seconds.
+This works out to a flow rate of between 1,800 and 2,400 vehicles per lane per hour passing by a given point on the highway.
+Studies of actual highway traffic have measured flow rates as high as 2,000 vehicles per lane per hour, which works out to an effective following distance of 1.8 seconds.
+(I'm just going to call it 2 seconds for the sake of round numbers.)

 ![speed vs flow](/assets/img/traffic/speed_vs_flow.png)